aem999/oracle-jdk8-mooc/README.md

 # oracle-jdk8-mooc
-Oracle Massive Open Online Course: Java SE 8 Lambdas and Streams
+Notes from Oracle Massive Open Online Course: Java SE 8 Lambdas and Streams

 Lambda Expression
 =================
-Lambda expressions are anonymous functions i.e. methods without a name and not associated with a class:
+*Lambda expressions* are anonymous functions i.e. methods without a name and not associated with a class:

     (parameters) -> expression
     or